Finding the Right Addiction Treatment Facility

 - Adaptable treatment plans.
 People in rehab experience challenges and success throughout the treatment process.
 As needs change and goals are achieved, treatment plans should be adjusted accordingly.
 Therapies and support programs may be added, removed, or modified to help patients in their present condition.

 There are other factors to consider when determining which program is best suited to individual short- and long-term needs.
 These include:

 - Program duration.
 Time can be a significant factor in treatment success.
 The right amount of time varies by individual, but longer stays in treatment are associated with more positive results.
 If long-term residential rehab isn’t an immediate option, a person can continue treatment in outpatient care following a brief inpatient program.

 - Self-help programs.
 Rehab and other addiction treatment programs can be helpful beginnings to recovery programs, but they’re temporary.
 During treatment, patients are generally introduced or reengaged with self-help programs such as 12-step groups and other forms of peer support.
 A quality treatment program should include a self-help component, either in the rehab facility or through references to programs in the community.

 Getting Help for Addiction

-For more information on drug and alcohol addiction treatment services, call 1-888-744-0789.
+For more information on drug and alcohol addiction treatment services, call 1-888-744-0789 Who Answers?.
 Our rehab placement specialists can answer questions and help you find an addiction treatment facility that is right for you.
 Call today to get started on the road to recovery and a substance-free life.
 Alcohol and drug rehab programs can provide real help.